-\Approved and listed by a recognized testing authority such as UL (Underwriter Lab).
+Approved and listed by a recognized testing authority such as UL (Underwriter Lab).

-- 12. Remove the cartridge of the water purifier and leave the purifier valve in the open position.
+- 11. Be sure to open the waste holding tank drain valves and drain and flush the tanks thoroughly (THIS IS VERY IMPORTANT AS THE SEWAGE IN THE TANKS, IF FROZEN, COULD SERIOUSLY DAMAGE THE TANKS.) - 12.
+Remove the cartridge of the water purifier and leave the purifier valve in the open position.
 (If so equipped.) - 13.
 Remove the battery from your trailer and store in a cool dry place where there is no danger of freezing.
-It is very important for optimum life of a battery to check it periodically and to keep it fully charged. - 14.
-Remove any items (food, cosmetics, etc.) from trailer interior that might be damaged by freezing or might damage the trailer if containers break.
+It is very important for optimum life of a battery to check it periodically and to keep it fully charged.

+14. Remove any items (food, cosmetics, etc.) from trailer interior that might be damaged by freezing - or might damage the trailer if containers break.